wrewsama/obsidian-vault/Main Notes/The Comfort Crisis.md

 - think deeply about your death and acknowledge it
 - let go of the anxiety of death and the pettiness of life

+## carry the load
+- Strength and cardio levels are significantly negatively correlated with risk of death
+- rucking gives both

+> We've become a victim of the success of our species...
+Everything has become so easy that any difficulty is a bridge too far

+> Without conscious discomfort and purposeful exercise - a forceful push against comfort creep - we'll only continue to become weaker and sicker

 ---
 Source: https://www.goodreads.com/book/show/55120630-the-comfort-crisis